Lucevar/npc-outfit-diversity/README.md

 * The Tribunal Temple's Order of Ancestral Mages can now be found at *their* work, in temples and tombs, tending to the dead.
 * Many Bretons now wield rapiers, especially spellswords who previously had spells but no swords.
 * Some Breton males also get new hairs from
+* Almost all the master trainers now have new outfits, some of them unique to them.
+All master trainers are now non-hostile by default.
+Adds Cinia Urtius to the game.
 * NPCs in stormy or ash-ridden environments now often have hoods, hats, or other protective gear.
 * Ashlanders and mabrigashs also get gear upgrades
 * Many other armours and weapons created by modders have been distributed to NPCs